 V670 (Jasco) :

-Dual beam spectrometer used for routine analysis or more complex experiments.
+Dual-beam spectrometer used for routine analysis or more complex experiments.
 This instrument can work in a wide spectral range from near UV to near IR: 190-2700 nm.
-It can be equipped with different accessories:
+It can be fitted with various accessories:

-Products can be analyzed in different forms: pure or diluted liquids, gels or solids.
+Products can be analyzed in various forms: pure or diluted liquids, gels or solids.

 Preparation of samples for UV-vis, ECD & ORD analysis

-The samples analyzed can be liquids, gels or solids.
+Samples can be liquids, gels or solids.
 We do not analyze gases.
-For the measurements of solutions or gels, we have several quartz cells with several possible optical paths (0.1mm to 10 cm).
-For measurements in the solid state, we can, as in infrared, make pellets or use the integrating sphere for the measurement in reflection on powders.
+For measurements of solutions or gels, we have several quartz cells with different optical paths (0.1mm to 10 cm).
+For solid-state measurements, as with infrared, we can manufacture pellets or use the integrating sphere for reflection measurements on powders.

-The determination of the absolute configuration by VCD and ECD requires 3 steps:
+Absolute configuration determination using VCD and ECD requires 3 steps:

-1. Measurement of the CD spectra of both enantiomers, when available.
-The circular dichroism is the ability of a molecule to absorb differently the left (LCP) and right (RCP) circularly polarized light.
-For optimal results, it is preferable that each sample analyzed is chemically pure and has an enantiomeric excess (ee) as close to 100% as possible.
-When both enantiomers are not available, the measurement can be performed with a single enantiomer.
-The samples are usually measured in solution.
+1. Measure the CD spectra of the two enantiomers, where available.
+Circular dichroism is the ability of a molecule to absorb circularly polarized light differently to the left (PCG) and right (PCD).
+For optimum results, each sample analyzed should be chemically pure and have an enantiomeric excess (ee) as close to 100% as possible.
+When both enantiomers are not available, the measurement can be carried out with a single enantiomer.
+Samples are generally measured in solution.
 Although more delicate, it is also possible to analyze samples in the solid state.
-The quantities necessary for the CD analysis of a product depend on its nature: they can vary from a few mg to several tens of mg.
-The solvents used are the standard solvents of infrared spectroscopy for VCD and UV-vis for ECD.
+The quantities required for CD analysis of a product depend on its nature: they can vary from a few mg to several tens of mg.
+The solvents used are standard infrared spectroscopy solvents for VCD and UV-vis spectroscopy solvents for ECD.

-2. Modeling of the spectra by quantum chemistry methods (DFT, TD-DFT) for a chosen absolute configuration.
-This step requires to correctly describe the measured solution.
-Especially in VCD, environmental effects such as solute-solvent interactions can have important consequences on the shape of the spectrum.
-Our service has a long experience in this field and can bring assistance in the realization of this step.
-It should be noted that this step is generally the one that will determine the duration of the analysis: from a few days to several months.
+2. Modeling of spectra using quantum chemical methods (DFT, TD-DFT) for a chosen absolute configuration.
+This step requires a proper description of the measured solution.
+Particularly in VCD, environmental effects such as the existence of solute-solvent interactions can have important consequences on the shape of the spectrum.
+Our department has many years' experience in this field and can provide assistance in carrying out this step.
+It should be noted that this stage generally determines the duration of the analysis: from a few days to several months.

-Rotational power dispersion (ORD) spectra (optical rotatory dispersion (ORD)), also called circular birefringence spectra, give the evolution of the rotatory power in a spectral range.
-They allow a more reliable characterization of enantiomers and should be preferred to a simple rotatory power measurement.
+Rotational dispersion spectra (ORD), also known as circular birefringence spectra, show the evolution of rotatory power over a spectral range.
+They enable more reliable characterization of enantiomers, and should be preferred to simple rotatory power measurements.